Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 >> ```
 >>
 > CLI
->> PAT can also created with the [OVHcloud CLI](https://github.com/ovh/ovhcloud-cli) and the command (fill with your values) :
+>> PAT can also created with the [OVHcloud CLI](https://github.com/ovh/ovhcloud-cli) and the command (fill with your values):
 >>
 >> ```bash
->> ovhcloud iam user {user} token create --name pat-secretmanager-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx --description "PAT secret manager for domain xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"
+>> ovhcloud iam user token create {user} --name pat-secretmanager-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx --description "PAT secret manager for domain xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"
 >> ```
 >>
 >> CLI will answer with the `token` value :